 - You can make a request in writing to us.
-Contact Member Services at the number at the bottom of this page if you need more information on how to do this. - Call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+Contact the CareAdvantage Unit at the number at the bottom of this page if you need more information on how to do this. - Call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users (people who have difficulty with hearing or speaking) should call 1-877-486-2048.
 When you call 1-800-MEDICARE, you can also enroll in another Medicare health or drug plan.
-More information on getting your Medicare services when you leave our plan is in the chart on Section C. - Section C below includes steps that you can take to enroll in a different plan, which will also end your membership in our plan. - Unless you have moved out of your county, your Medi-Cal membership will continue with Health Plan of San Mateo.
+More information on getting your Medicare services when you leave our plan is in the chart on page 5. - Section C below includes steps that you can take to enroll in a different plan, which will also end your membership in our plan.